Image Slider

 Below are three sake brewery tours, each offering a unique experience for people visiting or living in Japan with an interest in sake.
 Be sure to check out the duration, as some are complete day trips while others are under two hours.

-3 Sake Tours in and Around Tokyo
+3 sake brewery tours in and near Tokyo

-1. Toshimaya Shuzo Sake Brewery Tour
+1. Toshimaya Shuzo sake brewery tour

 Looking to have your sake and eat it too?
 Try out a tour at Toshimaya Shuzo, one of the oldest breweries in Tokyo — operating since 1596!